LaunchPadLab/lp-redux-api/README.md

   url: '/users/' + id,
 }))

-// Dispatch the action from a component
+// Dispatch the action from a component (mapDispatchToProps not shown)

 function Component({ fetchUser }) {
   return <button onClick={() => fetchUser(5)}> Fetch user with id: 5 </button>